Site icon Exercises For Injuries

 A tendon sheath is a protective covering that allows you to turn your wrist, grip it, and pinch your hand.

-It makes the tendons slide easily as you stretch, turn and maneuver through the motion.
+It makes the tendons slide easily as you stretch, turn, and maneuver through the motion, helping to alleviate discomfort from conditions like gamers thumb.

 The tendon sheath may be thin but composed of fibrous and synovial layers.